hypre-space/hypre/src/docs/usr-manual/ch-intro.rst

 Alternatively, the CMake system [CMakeWeb]_ can be used, and is the best approach for building hypre on Windows systems in particular.
-For more detailed instructions, read the ``INSTALL`` file provided with the hypre distribution or Chapter :ref:`ch-General` in this manual.
+For more detailed instructions, read the ``INSTALL`` file provided with the hypre distribution or the :ref:`ch-General` section of this manual.
 Note the following requirements:

 * To run in parallel, hypre requires an installation of MPI.